The Division 2 review (opens in new tab)

-The beta version of Dark Zone East currently has two extraction points, one in the north-east, and the other in the south-east.
+Each Dark Zone has two extraction points to pick from, very roughly equidistant from a central safehouse.
 When picking which point to go to, keep in mind factors like whether one is already active, whether there are numerous landmarks around it (which would mean more players in the vicinity), and the position of any higher-notoriety Rogue Agents.
 Picking a quiet spot means you’re less likely to be ambushed or betrayed, but sometimes having some well-meaning other players watch your back and deal with the AI enemies at a busier extraction can be good too.

 Alternatively, you can be everybody’s worst nightmare and go Rogue.
 Stick by the point and kill players who attempt to extract their stuff or wait until after they’ve tethered their bags to the zipline before stealing the entire batch.
 Everybody is on high-alert during an extraction so justice might be swift but pulling it off and stealing the whole stash is a very tasty reward.

 The Dark Zone has always been a fascinating concept that makes The Division unique.
 A challenging area where nobody can be trusted, with high risk and greater reward, yet not as straight a PvP experience as you might first expect.
 Even if you’re not one for competitive play, braving the Dark Zone can lead to some memorable experiences and some very powerful gear.
 Good luck, agents.